tiny8877/okta.github.io/packages/@okta/vuepress-site/documentation/index.md

 sections:
    - title: Use Cases
+     description: Background and context for building on Okta
      links:
        - title: Authentication
          description: Overview of the ways Okta can be used to authenticate users depending on your needs.